Login

 Zurich < CHF 5,000

-Can capital gains tax be deferred?
+8. Can property gains tax be deferred?

 • The property changes ownership through inheritance, an advancement on inheritance or gifting (Art.
 12(3)(a) of the Tax Harmonization Act).